In mid-2018, the International House of Pancakes (IHOP) tweeted that they were changing their name by turning the P upside-down to make it IHOb.

 Vague on purpose, IHOP had people guessing what the “b” stood for.
-Some guessed with might stand for breakfast, biscuits, burgers or bacon.
+Some speculated it might stand for breakfast, biscuits, burgers or bacon.
 Of course, the best choice would have been bacon, am I right??

-The marketing team used social media to boost engagement, create suspense and anticipation telling fans that there would be a big announcement on June 11th.
+Their marketing team used social media to boost engagement and create suspense and anticipation by telling fans there would be a huge announcement on June 11th.
 Social media was buzzing with polls of what the “b” might be.

 When June 11th approached, IHOb announced that they were now releasing a new line of beef patties.
 After the announcement, fans took to social media to share their opinion.

 We’ve seen some pretty hilarious posts from competitors, like this one from A&W…

 Inspired by the International House of Burgers announcement, we are also changing our name (Please do not ask what it means — we don’t know either.) pic.twitter.com/0HPQtQirHn

 — A&W Restaurants (@awrestaurants) June 11, 2018